darklang/docs/docs/contributing/fsharp-for-dark-developers.md

 ---
-title: ReScript and F# for Dark developers
+title: F# for Dark developers
 ---

-This guide aims to introduce you to enough F#/ReScript to contribute to Dark, assuming you already know Dark.
-F# and ReScript are very similar languages, both derived from OCaml.
-We currently use ReScript for the client.
-We use F# for the backend, which is very similar to Dark as well.
+This guide aims to introduce you to enough F# contribute to Dark, assuming you already know Dark.

-## Some simple F\#/ReScript code
+## Some simple F\# code

-Dark and F# and ReScript are very similar.
+Dark and F# are very similar.
 Here's an example function in F#:

 ```fsharp
 let someFunction (intArgument : int) : string =